dzhu8/20.440-Pset-4/README.md

 3. Download everything in the repository.

-4. Navigate to the location of the downloaded file in command prompt and run the Python file:
+4. Navigate to the location of the downloaded file in command prompt (make sure you have navigated to within the folder housing the data/figures/src folders) and run the Python file:

 ```
 python src\\inCITE_analysis.py